CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Attributes.md

 STR has the following effects:

 - STR is factored into all STR Governed skills (Athletics, Endurance, Climb, Lift, etc...).
+Greater STR can help a character move more in a combat round and carry heavier gear without being penalized.
-- STR is a character's physical durability.
-- For every point in STR the character can reduce a physical victory level achieved against them in combat once every combat encounter.
-- For every point in STR the character can reduce a physical injury against them outside of combat.
+- STR is a character's physical and bodily durability.
+In combat, for every point in STR a character can reduce a victory level achieved against them from physical (bludgeon, slash, pierce, etc...) or bodily (poisons, cold, etc...) damage types once every combat encounter.
+Outside of combat, for every point in STR a character can reduce a physical or bodily damage type injury against them as many times as they want, granted there is a couple minutes of respite between each injury.
-- STR allows your character to carry around heavier gear without being penalized.
-- STR increases Athletics and Climb derived Combat Speeds.

 ## Reflex (RFX)